codeclimate/codeclimate-rubocop/config/contents/lint/missing_cop_enable_directive.md

-This cop checks that there is an `# rubocop:enable ...` statement after a `# rubocop:disable ...` statement.
+Checks that there is an `# rubocop:enable ...` statement
+after a `# rubocop:disable ...` statement.
 This will prevent leaving cop disables on wide ranges of code, that latter contributors to a file wouldn't be aware of.